Everything You Need To Know About Hybrid Appraisals

 What Data Is Collected During A Hybrid Appraisal?

 Where exactly does this data come from?
-An appraiser may use data from a property inspection, plans and specifications, public records, engineering reports and even photos of the property, according to the Appraisal Foundation, which sets the standards for real estate valuations via the Uniform Standards of Professional Appraisal Practice (USPAP).
+An appraiser may use data from a property inspection, plans and specifications, public records, engineering reports and photos of the property, according to the Appraisal Foundation, which sets the standards for real estate valuations via the Uniform Standards of Professional Appraisal Practice (USPAP).

 What Are Hybrid Appraisals Used For?

 Why Are Hybrid Appraisals Popular?

-Hybrid appraisals are becoming increasingly popular because they’re faster, safer and more affordable than other types of appraisals.
+Hybrid appraisals are becoming increasingly popular because they’re faster, more efficient and better utilize an appraiser’s expertise.

-Hybrid appraisals can also benefit appraisers by limiting their scope of work and making better use of their skill sets.
+Hybrid appraisals benefit appraisers by limiting their scope of work and making better use of their skill sets.
 Instead of having them drive out to take measurements and photos, appraisers can stay at their desks and focus on the higher-level work of analyzing the property and performing the valuation.

 Are There Fees For A Hybrid Appraisal?